How To Upload File To Azure Blob Storage

 You can see below.

 There might be a chance you will get the error.
 The type or namespace name ‘Azure’ does not exist in the namespace ‘Microsoft’ (are you missing an assembly reference?).
-To fix this issue, you need to add the below two libraries as a reference to the project.
+To fix this issue, add the two libraries listed below as references to the project.

 Let’s create two methods in the Main() method of the Program.cs file i.e AzureFileUpload() and AzureFileDownload()

-• AzureFileUpload() – Use to upload file files to the Azure blob storage.
+• AzureFileUpload() – Use to upload files to the Azure blob storage.

 • AzureFileDownload() – Use to download the file from the Azure blob storage.